wfu-dmds/wfu-dmds.github.io/content/projects/projects.md

 [[feature]]
   icon = "search-plus"
   icon_pack = "fas"
-  name = "Quantifing sensitivity to unmeasured confounding" description = "We are working to simplify sensitivity to unmeasured confounding analyses so that they can be implemented by non-statistical researchers in clinical or social science settings.
+  name = "Quantifying sensitivity to unmeasured confounding" description = "We are working to simplify sensitivity to unmeasured confounding analyses so that they can be implemented by non-statistical researchers in clinical or social science settings.
 We have created an R package on CRAN, [tipr](https://cran.r-project.org/web/packages/tipr/index.html), to facilitate this."

 [[feature]]